 Chambers has a rich history of winning awards in our specialist areas as well as individuals being recognised for excellence.
 Most recently, John Hendy QC was awarded the prestigious Lifetime Achievement Award at the UK Chambers Bar Awards 2018.
 Stuart Brittenden was named The Legal 500 UK Employment Junior of the Year 2018.

-EWCA Civ 400, Court of Appeal - John Hendy QC, Rebecca Tuck
+EWCA Civ 400, Court of Appeal - Lord Hendy QC, Rebecca Tuck

 The Court of Appeal has handed down its decision in Milford Haven Port Authority v UNITE, which is authority for the proposition that notice of separate, continuous and discontinuous industrial action can be given in the same document, provided that the notice otherwise satisfies the requirements of the provisions of the TULR(C)A 1992.